 Claudio Ranieri’s dismissal as Leicester Manager this season has been one of the most controversial decisions in recent sporting history.
-Assistant Editor Jon Hoggard challenges the current football system and it’s tendency to place extrinsic motivators at the forefront of both club and players agendas.
+Assistant Editor Jon Hoggard challenges the current football system and its tendency to place extrinsic motivators at the forefront of both clubs' and players' agendas.

 Who’d be a manager?
 The sacking of Claudio Ranieri just nine months after he led Leicester City to the Premier League title is one of the most gut-wrenching stories of the season.